 - Headset cell phone use is not substantially safer than hand-held use.

-The San Antonio Car Accident Lawyer at Hill Law Firm has years of experience in representing clients who have been injured or whom lost loved ones as a result of distracted driving.
+Our team has years of experience in representing clients who have been injured or whom lost loved ones as a result of distracted driving.
 We understand the importance of requesting cell phone records of defendant drivers early in litigation to ensure that the data can be received and analyzed prior to trial.

 Car Accidents Caused by Driver Fatigue

-Because drivers often fail to report their own fatigue when they’re in an accident, exact drowsy driving figures are difficult to come by.
+Because drivers often fail to report their own fatigue when they’re in a traffic collision, exact drowsy driving figures are difficult to come by.
 The National Highway Traffic Safety Administration (NHTSA) has estimated that at least 2.5% of all fatal crashes and about 2% of all nonfatal crashes with injuries are caused by a driver who was too tired to drive.
 The Centers for Disease Control and Prevention (CDC), however, has produced modeling studies suggesting that the NHTSA number maybe quite a bit low.
 There modeling suggests that between 15 and 33 percent of fatal crashes possibly involve driver fatigue.
 Fatalities and injuries also tend to be more severe than in accidents that don’t involve tired drivers.